-Shutting Down the BeOS and Turning Off the BeBox
+Shutting Down the BeOS

-Before you turn off the BeBox, you must first shut down the BeOS.
+Before you turn off the computer, you must first shut down the BeOS.
 Shutting down ensures that any open files-including system files-are saved to disk correctly.
-If you turn off the BeBox without first shutting down, you risk losing information.
+If you turn off the computer without first shutting down, you risk losing information.